MicrosoftDocs/customer-voice/fp-docs/create-branching-rule.md

 10. In the **Select target** list, choose a target for the selected action.
 If you select **Show**, **Hide,** or **Toggle** as the action, you can select **Question** as the target.
 If you select **Navigate to** as the action, you can choose one of the following targets:

     - **Question**: Allows you to skip to a question per the response to a question.
+The questions in between the source and target questions are hidden from the responder.
     - **End of survey**: Allows you to end the survey per the response to a question.
-    - **Chain survey**: Allows you to open a different survey per the response to a question.
+    - **Chain survey**: Allows you to open a different survey, created by you, per the response to a question.
     - **URL**: Allows you to open a website per the response to a question.
+You must add `http://` to the URL for it work properly.

 11. In the **Select value** list, enter or choose a value per the target.